cybertronai/imagenet18/README.md

 ## Weights and Biases

-Runs will show up under under "imagenet18" project in your Weights and Biases page.
+Runs will show up under under "imagenet18" project in your Weights and Biases page, is https://app.wandb.ai/yaroslavvb/imagenet18/runs/8fv3xosq

 # Other notes
 If you run locally, you may need to download imagenet yourself from [here](https://s3.amazonaws.com/yaroslavvb2/data/imagenet18.tar)